-The level of care you need to provide in order to receive Carer Allowance is lower than for Carer Payment.
+The amount of care you need to provide in order to receive Carer Allowance is lower than for Carer Payment.

-Carer Allowance is paid on top of other payments, such as the Age Pension.
-If you receive Carer Payment for a child younger than 16, you will automatically be entitled for the Carer Allowance.
-Carer Payment recipients caring for an adult can also qualify for Carer Allowance but there are some differences in eligibility criteria.
+Carer Allowance can be paid on top of other income support payments, such as Carer Payment or the Age Pension, or as a stand-alone payment.
+If you receive Carer Payment for a child, you will automatically receive Carer Allowance.

-The Carer Allowance is \$136.50 per fortnight.
-A carer can receive multiple Carer Allowance payments with some limitations.
-A payment can be made for each child with a disability or illness that meets the eligibility criteria or for up to two adults receiving care.
+Carer Allowance is \$144.80 per fortnight.
+A carer can receive Carer Allowance for each child they care for that meets the eligibility criteria, and for a maximum of two adults.

-An additional payment of up to \$1,000 (Child Disability Assistance Payment) annually is also available for each child under 16 years you care for and who qualifies for Carer Allowance.
+An additional payment of up to \$1,000 (Child Disability Assistance Payment) annually is also available for each child under 16 years who qualifies the carer for Carer Allowance.